Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Model

-\textbf{Notation:} For matroidal settings, the sequential posted price mechanism is denoted by $\PPM(\bp)$.
-Here $\bp =(p_1, p_2, \ldots, p_n)$ is a vector of posted prices in $\PPM(\bp)$.
-For the special case of $\hu$-units setting, we use $\PPH(\bp)$.
-When $\hu=1$, i.e., for the $1$-unit setting, we drop the subscript $\hu$.
-Throughout the proof, with a slight abuse of notation, we denote the expected revenue of $\PPM(\bp)$ also by $\PPM(\bp)$, where the expectation is taken with respect to the randomness in the buyers' value.
+\textbf{Sequential Posted-Price Mechanisms $\PPM(\bp)$.} For matroidal settings, the SPP mechanism is denoted by $\PPM(\bp)$. { Here, $\bp =(p_1, p_2, \ldots, p_n)$ is a vector of posted prices in $\PPM(\bp)$.
+Without loss of generality, we assume that $p_1\ge p_2\ge \ldots\ge p_n$.}\footnote{ When we re-order the prices to make them decreasing, we re-index the buyers accordingly.} The mechanism $\PPM(\bp)$ approaches buyers in decreasing order of the sellers' posted prices.
+If adding buyer $i$ to the already allocated set $S$ of buyers satisfies the feasibility constraint---that is, if $S \cup \{i\} \in \feas$---the mechanism offers price $p_i$ to buyer $i$.
+If the buyer accepts the offer---that is, $v_i\ge p_i$---buyer $i$ will be allocated to and charged a price of $p_i$, and $S$ will be updated to $S \cup \{i\}$.
+Otherwise, the mechanism proceeds to buyer $i+1$.

-\textbf{\nc{Sequential Posted Price Mechanisms $\PPM(\bp)$}} \begin{itemize} \item [-] \nc{Buyers are sorted in decreasing order of their posted prices $p_i$, $i\in [n]$.
-Without loss of generality, we assume that $p_1\ge p_2\ge \ldots\ge p_n$.} \item [-] \nc{The mechanism approaches buyers in decreasing order of their posted prices.
-If adding buyer $i$ to the already allocated set $S$ of buyers satisfies the feasibility constraint, i.e., if $S \cup \{i\} \in \feas$, the mechanism offers price $p_i$ to buyer $i$.
-If the buyer accepts the offer, i.e., $v_i\ge p_i$, buyer $i$ will be allocated to and charged a price of $p_i$, and $S$ is updated to $S \cup \{i\}$.
-Otherwise, the mechanism proceeds to buyer $i+1$.} \end{itemize}
+{ For the special case of $\hu$-unit setting, we denote $\PPM(\bp)$ by $\PPH(\bp)$.
+When $\hu=1$, i.e., for the $1$-unit setting, we exclude the subscript $\hu$.
+Throughout the proof, with a slight abuse of notation, we denote the expected revenue of $\PPM(\bp)$ by $\PPM(\bp)$, where the expectation is with respect to (w.r.t.) the randomness in the buyers' values.}